 KYTC also works to install BMPs through cooperative efforts in MS4 partner communities.
-In 2013, District staff worked with the City of Somerset US 27 on a karst protection bmps.
+During 2014, there were none reported.

-SWQMP Element Task Measure of Activity Required ID Success/Frequency 5.6 FS-4, 7.F Non-structural & Structural BMPs Non-Structural BMPs • Standards and Practices Review - The permittee is required to review its design practices to promote and encourage the implementation of non-structural BMP's including green infrastructure, low impact and cluster developments and disconnection of impervious areas from riparian zones, where applicable.
+SWQMP Element Task Measure of Activity Required ID Success/Frequency 5.6 FS-4, 7.F Success/Frequency Non-structural & Structural BMPs Non-Structural BMPs • Standards and Practices Review - The permittee is required to review its design practices to promote and encourage the implementation of non-structural BMP's including green infrastructure, low impact and cluster developments and disconnection of impervious areas from riparian zones, where applicable.
 Structural BMPs • The permittee is required to develop and/or adopt structural BMP selection and design guidelines to aid in the planning and design of an appropriate BMP relative to its intended water-quality protection function, ease of maintenance and overall community acceptance.